One pot + eight ingredient Carrot Tomato Soup – ready in under 30 minutes! Gluten Free + Low FODMAP + Vegan + Paleo

 If you’ve spent more than 30 minutes cooking on a low FODMAP diet then you already know exactly how difficult it can be to find and purchase FODMAP friendly ingredients – especially when it comes to broth/stock.
 I think as time goes on it will be easier and easier to find low FODMAP options in store, but at the present time it can be tricky.
-So you’ve got a few options: you can make your own or you can buy it online.
+So you’ve got a few options: you can make your own (try this Roasted Low FODMAP Vegetable Stock) or you can buy it online.

 Full disclosure: A while back I did actually work with Casa de Sante using their vegetable stock powder and really loved it.
 Even though I’m not working with them right now and I am not getting paid to say this I would 10/10 still recommend.

 Yes.
 However you should keep in mind that stock adds flavour.
 Using water instead of stock means you’ll probably need to add more seasoning to make up for it.
 Salt and pepper are your friends!
 If you feel like your soup is still missing something then add a splash of (gluten free) soy sauce for added umami.

 - If the season is right top with some fresh basil, a generous sprinkling of ground black pepper, maybe throw in a few croutons for good measure!

 - You can also never go wrong with a slice (or three) of crusty French bread on the side.